Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Blue Monday

-The third Monday in January (the 16th this year) is recognised as the gloomiest day of the year.
+The third Monday in January is recognised as the gloomiest day of the year, that's the 20th January 2025.
 So, if you are likely to feel the effects of ‘Blue Monday’, let’s see if we can find a way to help make it more bearable with a few ideas to lift your spirits.

 1. Take a walk, but plan ahead, look at the weather forecast and consider your route.
 If you fancy getting your heart pumping then head to Symondsbury, Bridport and trudge up Colmer’s Hill; the rewarding views will simply take your breath away (that’s if you have any left after climbing the hill!).
 For those looking for something more gentle then Dorset has plenty of easy walks, from a stroll along the prom in one of Dorset’s seaside towns, a walk around an RSPB reserve, or why not take a look at Durlston Country Park; the Woodland Walk is said to be one of the most accessible routes.
 For more details click here